 The programme is directly and indirectly improving the lives of an estimated 250,000 women, girls and boys living in Assam.
 Its reach spans more than a quarter of all tea estates in Assam, and it is the biggest programme of its kind there.

-We know that more needs to be done in Assam and so together we are launching a new collective commitment to lead the industry.
-That’s why we are also launching an industry first with a new commitment for women, children, and families in Assam.
+We know that more needs to be done in Assam and so, together with Unicef, ETP have launched a collective commitment for women, children, and families in Assam.

-- Adolescent Girls Groups (AGGs) which will empower girls with the confidence and knowledge to stay safe from exploitation and to pursue their full potential.
+- Girls and Boys Groups that empower young people with the confidence and knowledge to stay safe from exploitation and to pursue their full potential.

-- Child Protection Committees (CPCs) which will support community members to:
+- Child Protection Committees that support community members to:

 - understand the dangers of child trafficking and unsafe migration